Uniswap/docs/docs/sdk/v3/guides/advanced/04-price-oracle.md

 This guide will **cover**:

+1. Understanding observations
-1. Fetching observations
+2. Fetching observations
-2. Computing TWAP
+3. Computing TWAP
-3. Computing TWAL
+4. Computing TWAL
+5. Why prefer observe over observations

 Before diving into this guide, consider reading the theory behind using Uniswap V3 as an [Onchain Oracle](../../../../concepts/protocol/oracle.md).